BLACKOUT Night

 About Blackout Performances:

-A BLACKOUT is the purposeful creation of an environment in which an all-Black-identifying audience can experience and discuss an event in the performing arts, film, athletic, and cultural spaces – free from the white gaze.
+A BLACKOUT performance is the purposeful creation of an environment in which a majority-Black-identifying audience can experience and discuss an event in the performing arts, film, athletic, and cultural spaces – free from the white gaze.

 A concept birthed by Slave Play playwright Jeremy O. Harris, the inaugural BLACKOUT night took place on September 18, 2019.
 For the first time in history, all 804 seats of Broadway’s Golden Theatre were occupied by Black-identifying audience members in communion, celebration, and recognition of Broadway’s rich, diverse, and fraught history of Black work.
 Based on the success of the first BLACK OUT, Slave Play hosted a second BLACKOUT on January 8, 2020, to bookend its Broadway run.
 Since then, other BLACKOUT events have organically taken hold.